remarcmij/JavaScript-1/week3/lecture-script.md

 console.log(person); // --> { firstName: 'Maartje', lastName: 'Kruijt' }
 ```

-You can construct an object through a **constructor** function, in combination with the keyword `new`. _We will discuss this in detail in later JavaScript modules, but for now just be aware of this possibility as you may come across in books and on the Internet._
+You can construct an object through a **constructor** function, in combination with the keyword `new`. _We will discuss this in detail in later JavaScript modules, but for now just be aware of this possibility as you may come across it in books and on the Internet._

 ```js
 // 3-object-new.js